Kengaroo92/amortization-calculator/README.md

-# Loan Rocket
+# LoanWolf
-Loan Rocket is a calculator that will do basic calculations of common loan types such as mortgages, auto loans, student loans, or personal loans.
+LoanWolf is a calculator that will do basic calculations of common loan types such as mortgages, auto loans, student loans, or personal loans.

 # Table of Contents